Skip to content

 if args.Invocation != nil && args.Invocation.Session != nil {

-// Write a one-off instruction for this turn only
+// Write a temporary instruction for this run

 }